Preventing Race-Based Preferences From Developing in Early Childhood

 Human beings are not born racist; rather, they learn to be racist.
-Studies have shown that race-based preferences emerge between three and five years old, yet little work has been undertaken in brain and behavioral science to investigate the individual, social and environmental variables that influence the development of these preferences.
-The Preempting Racism project seeks to discover more about when and why young children acquire race-based preferences, and then pilot and test different approaches to prevent them from developing in the first place.
+Studies have shown that race-based preferences emerge between three and five years old, yet little work has been undertaken in behavioral and social science to investigate the individual, social and environmental variables that influence the development of these preferences.
+The Preempting Racism project seeks to uncover when and why young children acquire race-based preferences, and then pilot and test different approaches to prevent them from developing in the first place.

 Research is underway at the Princeton and NYU Discoveries in Action (PANDA) lab which invites parents and children to participate in short, fun developmental studies from their computers.
 These studies explore the same concepts as in-person research; the only difference is that PANDA studies take place entirely online.
 It is a simple, easy-to-use online platform that allows families to learn more about children’s development while making an important contribution to science.

 DONATE TO SUPPORT THIS PROJECT